ankitnewjobs/Terraform/Day:- 07 Multiple-Provider-Configurations/Readme.md

 1. **Initialize Terraform**

-   terraform init

-   - This command initializes your working directory, downloads necessary plugins, and prepares the environment.
+ - terraform init: This command initializes your working directory, downloads necessary plugins, and prepares the environment.

 2. **Validate Terraform Configuration**

-   terraform validate

-   - This checks the syntax and logical consistency of the Terraform files.
+ - terraform validate: This checks the syntax and logical consistency of the Terraform files.

 3. **Generate a Plan**

-   terraform plan

-   - The plan command provides a preview of the actions Terraform will take when applying the configuration.
+ -  terraform plan: The plan command provides a preview of the actions Terraform will take when applying the configuration.

 4. **Apply the Configuration**

-   terraform apply -auto-approve

-   - This command creates the resources as defined in the configuration files.
+- terraform apply -auto-approve: This command creates the resources as defined in the configuration files.
 The -auto-approve flag bypasses manual approval.

 5. **Verification**